warptools/warpforge/README.md

 ```

 ```
-Successfully created module.json and plot.json for module "hello-world".
+Successfully created module.wf and plot.wf for module "hello-world".
 Ensure your catalogs are up to date by running `warpforge catalog update.`.
 You can check status of this module with `warpforge status`.
 You can run this module with `warpforge run`.
-Once you've run the Hello World example, edit the 'script' section of plot.json to customize what happens.
+Once you've run the Hello World example, edit the 'script' section of plot.wf to customize what happens.
 ```

 Next, update the catalog: